ilya-klyuchnikov/ttlite/README.md

 The main feature of the supercompiler is that for any transformation performed by the supercompiler a proof of correctness is provided.

+TT Lite also supports exporting into Agda, Coq and Idris languages, which allows to verify performed transformations and generated proofs independently of TT Lite.

 The technical internals of TT Lite are described in the preprint:

 * Ilya Klyuchnikov, Sergei Romanenko. **TT Lite: a